kwa-dev/simple_shell/README.md

 * [ ] How does the shell work
 * [ ] What is a pid and a ppid
 * [ ] How to manipulate the environment of the current process
+* [ ] What is the difference between a function and a system call